Questions about Kyoto Protocol

 When was the Kyoto Protocol adopted and when did it enter into force?

-The treaty was adopted on the 11th of December 1997 in Kyoto.
-It entered into force on the 16th of February 2005 after Russia ratified it.
+The Kyoto Protocol was adopted on the 11th of December 1997 in Kyoto, Japan.
+It entered into force on the 16th of February 2005, ninety days after Russia ratified the treaty on the 18th of November 2004, satisfying the requirement that ratifying Annex I countries account for at least 55% of 1990 carbon dioxide emissions.

-Why did Canada withdraw from the Kyoto Protocol effective December 2012?
+Why did Canada withdraw from the Kyoto Protocol?